Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Our roofing contractor is Richardson Roofing Company Ltd. Richardson’s are fully accredited members of CHAS (Construction health & safety), SSIP, members of British Safety Council & National Federation of Roofing Contractors.

 Because the majority of vortex strikes are concentrated in small areas near the end of runways, Heathrow offers blanket vortex protection for homes in these high-risk areas.
+However, this is currently on pause as we review our schemes in 2021.

 Use of personal data